Every time we see reports of a man attacking a crowd of people with a gun, the immediate reaction by most folks is, “he

-Why do so many people reactively search for some confirmation of “crazy” for lone shooters?
-It is almost a need and then a relief when confirmed.
+Why do so many people react to such tragedies by searching for some confirmation of “crazy” for the lone shooters?
+It is almost a need and then a relief if confirmed.
 A shooter is not always medically or clinically ill.
 Certainly killing and mental illness are not inextricably linked.

-As a culture we are extremely accepting of killing as normal when carried out by people acting in group circumstances, but a lone gunman acting upon perceived individual initiative solicits a unique response.
+As a culture we are extremely accepting of killing as normal when carried out by people acting in official capacity, but a lone gunman acting upon perceived individual initiative solicits a unique response.
 Some comparisons may shed light on this cultural phenomenon.

 Mass media reports killings daily.
 Following are some more examples.

-“Nine gang members were shot this weekend, bringing the total to 145 so far this year in the Chicago area.”
+“Nine gang members were shot this weekend, bringing the total to 145 killed so far this year in the Chicago area.”

 No mention of crazed gunmen in all too common stories such as these.
 Do we conclude there is nothing mentally ill about inner city teens pumping one another full of bullets on weekends?
 Perhaps it’s similar to a sporting event, likened to mixed martial arts where contestants bludgeon one another to the point of brain trauma.
 Certainly nothing amiss about this entertainment concept.

 Does it just seem normal in the American culture?
 But the public is just a little disappointed there is no footage available so they can watch the gunfight in instant replay on the streets of Chicago.
 It could make for a highly rated reality series.
 Any investors care to pony up to shoot a pilot?
 It would be easy enough to contact some rival gangs and schedule the next firefight after the cameras and lights are in place.
 There is nothing crazy about good entertainment and higher ratings.
 We’ll get back to this proposition.

 Alas, gang members act in groups.
 So acting as part of a group, however vicious is apparently not crazy at all.